McKhanster/re-genx/README.md

    - Press ESC key or click "▲ CLOSE" to hide the menu

 6. **Adjust Sound Settings** (Optional):
-   - Open the HUD menu and look for the Sound Settings section
+   - Click the speaker icon (🔊) in the top-right corner to open sound settings
-   - Adjust master volume (overall game volume)
+   - Adjust master volume (overall game volume, default 70%)
-   - Adjust ambient volume (biome background sounds)
+   - Adjust ambient volume (biome background sounds, default 30%)
-   - Toggle sounds on/off with the enable/disable button
+   - Toggle sounds on/off with the enable/disable checkbox
-   - Settings are saved automatically to your browser
+   - Settings are saved automatically to your browser's localStorage

 ### Core Gameplay: Care for Your Familiar